RediSearch/RediSearch/docs/Commands.md

 ```

 ### Description
 Creates an index with the given spec.
-The index name will be used in all the key names so keep it short!

 !!! warning "Note on field number limits"